 The gift-giving season is upon us!
 Did you know Americans generate roughly 4 million tons of gift wrap and shopping bag waste every year over the holidays?
 That averages out to 2 pounds each!
 Help make this holiday season more sustainable by trying some of these gift wrap tips…

-6. Repurpose cloth – find a scarf or an old t-shirt or towel to wrap your gifts in.
+Find a scarf or an old t-shirt or towel to wrap your gifts in.
 The Japanese are fond of this method and even have a word for it: Furoshiki.
 There are dozens of different methods for packages of all shapes and sizes.
-Check them out here.

 Reusable fabric bows are a lovely green alternative to paper bows, but some of the best alternatives are in your backyard.
 Try grabbing a pine cone or a few leaves for wintry decorations.
 Check the kitchen, as well.
 A sprig of rosemary, lavender, or another herb makes a great gift topper.
 It will smell amazing and look more sophisticated than a giant bow.

 8. Make a reusable gift tag

 Reusable gift tags are the gift that really keeps on giving.
 You can use small chalkboards as shown below.
 Personalized key chains make perfect tags that can be used for birthdays, holidays, and special occasions year after year, as well.

 Who doesn’t love a gift within a gift?
 Put gardening supplies in a ceramic planter, cooking materials in a pot, or use a jump rope as ribbon on a child’s gift.
 If you’re still looking for a gift for the sustainability enthusiast, the gift wrap can be the gift itself!
 Many companies like Living Ethos sell reusable cloth bags for every occasion.